slash4-de/openstack/source/day3.rst

 	1. Working with Images

-	2. Creating Network Shared Folders
+	2. Working With Containers

 	3. Tightening Your Security

-	4. Working With Containers
+	4. Working With Databases

 1. Working with Images